 Why ask this survey question?

-Getting honest feedback on features of your youth group can highlight aspects you should emphasize to potential new members.
+Honest feedback on the features of your youth group can highlight aspects you should emphasize to potential new members.

 Why ask this survey question?